- Applications for the autumn semester begin on 15 January of the same year.

 - a European Baccalaureate diploma with English as first language and a score of at least 6, or as second language and a score of at least 7;

-- a certificate that at least a one-year full-time study programme of an English-taught study programme in secondary education or at least 30 credits English-taught course units in an English-language study programme in higher education has been completed successfully;
+- proof that you have successfully completed at least one year of a full-time English-taught study programme in secondary education or at least 30 credits of an English-taught study programme in higher education have been successfully completed;

-- Duolingo Language Certificate with a minimum score of 105 or higher
+- a Duolingo Language Certificate with a minimum score of 110 or higher; or

-If you are planning to study in Dutch, the following is accepted as proof of Dutch language proficiency:
+If you are planning to study in Dutch, the following are accepted as proof of Dutch language proficiency:

-- a certificate that at least one full-time year of study of a Dutch programme has been followed successfully in secondary education or at least 30 ECTS credits Dutch-language course units in higher education;
+- proof that you have successfully completed at least a one year of a full-time Dutch-taught programme in secondary education or that at least 30 credits of a Dutch-taught study programme in higher education have been obtained;

-- a certificate of CEF level B2 Dutch (or higher), being at least equivalent to the requirements set in the Profile Language Sufficiency Higher Education of the Dutch Language Union;
+- a CEF certificate for level B2 Dutch (or higher), equivalent to the requirements set forth in the Proficiency Profile for Higher Education by the Dutch Language Union;

-- A NVA5 certificate of the Universitair Centrum voor Talenonderwijs of UGent.
+- an NVA5 certificate from the Universitair Centrum voor Talenonderwijs of UGent.

-- A successful Staatsexamen NTII Programma II (State Examination NTII Programme II) (issued by the College voor Toetsen en Examens in Nederlands [College for Tests and Examinations in The Netherlands]).
+- proof of successful Staatsexamen NTII Programma II (issued by the College voor Toetsen en Examens in Nederlands [College for Tests and Examinations in The Netherlands]).

-- If you want to apply to Educational Bachelor programmes/Teacher Training Programmes: Nursery Education, Primary Education and Secondary Education, you must first take the entry test (information in Dutch).
+- To apply for Howest's Bachelor of Educational/Teacher Training Programmes (Nursery Education, Primary Education and Secondary Education), you must first take the entry examination (information in Dutch).